jpolitz/pyret-starter-repo/README.md

 ```

 This will print some information about starting a server, then work for a bit
 and generate `test.arr.jarr`.
+The first time will take a while; future runs
+will be much shorter.
 Then you can run:

 ```
 $ node test.arr.jarr